erwineka123/WinS/README.md

-# Wins's
+# Win's
 ## Description
 WinS is a tool built and developed using the Python programming language.
 WinS has two features for scanning and one feature for monitoring.
+Win's provides features for carrying out port scanning and protocol scanning.
+Win's also provides features for monitoring traffic.

 ![Project Title](Title.PNG)